 “This is a reason we moved forward the date of legalization because why should we be arresting, why should we be penalizing, literally ruining their lives, for something that is going to be legal.
 It’s something that there is going to be an ongoing dialogue, and we still have a lot of work to do,” the Governor said.

-The new law takes effect July 1st and can be read in full here.
+The new law took effect July 1 and can be read in full here.

 - You still can't do these things now that marijuana is legal in Virginia

 - Virginia lawyer answers your burning marijuana questions